Tiwarim386/Face_Generator-GAN/README.md

 - Step 5: Train
 - Step 6: Generate Faces

 ### Architecture

 ![Architecture](architecture.PNG)

 ### Training Graph

 ![Training Loss](loss.png)

 ## Generated Faces after Training

 ![Generated Faces](generatedfaces.png)

+## Future Tasks to make my project stand out

+### 1 Create a deeper model and use it to generate larger (say 128x128) images of faces.
+### 2 Read existing literature to see if you can use padding and normalization techniques to generate higher-resolution images.
+### 3 Implement a learning rate that evolves over time as they did in this [CycleGAN Github repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+### 4 See if I can extend this model and use a CycleGAN to learn to swap different kinds of faces.
+For example, learn a mapping between faces that have and do not have eye/lip makeup, as they did in [This paper](https://gfx.cs.princeton.edu/pubs/Chang_2018_PAS/Chang-CVPR-2018.pdf).

 ### Question: What do I notice about the generated samples and how to improve this model?